Janaki4/E-commerce_Mirrar/README.md

-DB folder having all the configurations of the database wrapper file having all the queries association file represents the relation between the models Added DB schema design diagram in the repo
+DB folder having all the configurations of the database wrapper file having all the queries association file represents the relation between the models Added DB schema design diagram in the project

 Left the .env file in the project itself for easily configure

 Swagger documentation is also added
-Added Postman collection
-Testing is done with jest and supertest
+Added Postman collection (name-> Mirrar_e-commerce.postman_collection ) in the project Testing is done with jest and supertest